king4k1/king4k1.github.io/_includes/introduce.md

 		1. Target group selection according to marketing importance using clustering
 		2. Differential marketing method proposal according to the type of churn & using pattern

-	- Analysis of core customer behavior
+	- Analysis about core customer's behavior
 		1. Omni channel comparative analysis
 		2. Profiling analysis
 		3. Explanatory data analysis